sayan-tan/playwright-ui-automation/README.md

 ## 📊 Reporting

-Playwright HTML report (Logs, Screenshots, Traces and Videos are attached) is stored in the `playwright-report` directory.
+The Playwright HTML report (Logs, Screenshots, Traces, and Videos are attached) is stored in the `playwright-report` directory.